 Despite the detour into preachiness, Innervisions is a vibrant musical experience with near-perfect arrangements and unexpected freshness.
 Stevie Wonder has always been energetic, but here he focuses his energy on the quality of the music instead of letting his exuberance get the best of him.

 Hopefully, he’s also taking the cure for homophobia after his classically patronizing comments on the matter.
-As a half-homo non-Christian, I confess to having issues with Stevie Wonder, but I remain madly in love with Innervisions.
+As a bisexual non-Christian, I confess to having issues with Stevie Wonder, but I remain madly in love with Innervisions.